jeanslack/Videomass/README.md

 # Installing and Dependencies

 > ### For regular users (not developpers)
-> If you are a regular user you can skip the whole part below and visit the [Download and installation](https://jeanslack.github.io/Videomass/download_installation.html) web page, which provides the information required to install Videomass on each operating system.
+> If you are not a programmer you can skip the whole part below and visit the [Download and installation](https://jeanslack.github.io/Videomass/download_installation.html) web page, which provides the information required to install Videomass on each operating system.